genestack/user-tutorials/source/tutorials/WGS_data_analysis/wgs-building-the-pipeline.rst

 Note that there is a data flow file including all the mentioned preprocess and analysis steps previously prepared by Genestack team.
-This data flow is called `WGS data analysis`_ and you can find in our tutorial folder.
+This data flow is called `WGS data analysis for Dogan et al. (2014)`_ and you can find in our tutorial folder.
 Now let's talk about each of the analysis steps we included in the pipeline in greater detail.

 .. |Trim adaptors and contaminants| image:: images/Trim-adaptors-and-contaminants.png